 - Outfit – Outfit can be a contributor when comes down to where should you smile or reveal more stoic nature of your character.

 What is the best background for a headshot session?

-Although most usual choices of background colors such as gray, white, black and any tonality in between is the most common choice for most headshot photographers, my personal choice comes down to client preference and outfit chosen for the session.
-It is always a good practice of deviating form standards as long as this is acceptable by both client and photographer.
+Although most usual choices of background colours such as grey, white, black and any tonality in between are the most common choice for most headshot photographers, my personal choice comes down to client preference and outfit chosen for the session.
+It is always a good practice of deviating from standards as long as this is acceptable by both client and photographer.

 How to look good in for a headshot?

 Here a three, perhaps, the most important and simple rules to begin with.